The ultimate guide to styling these classics - ExBulletin

 jack jones

-The coordinating printed zip-up hoodie from Jack & Jones is an eye-catching piece.
+The coordinating Jack & Jones printed zip hoodie is an eye-catching piece.
 Perfect to pair with matching track pants and trainers, this printed hoodie makes for an effortlessly cool and stylish ensemble.
 Coming in a stylish black colour, the zip-up hoodie is made entirely from cotton and offers ultimate comfort.

 polo ralph lauren

-Crafted from a knitted version of traditional corduroy, Polo Ralph Lauren’s hoodie offers a fresh twist with added stretch for added comfort.
+Made from a knitted version of the traditional corduroy, the Polo Ralph Laurens hoodie offers a fresh touch with added stretch for added comfort.
 Long sleeves feature banded cuffs, while a slit kangaroo pocket adds a practical yet stylish touch.
 On the left chest, you will find the iconic multicolored Pony embroidered signature, highlighting the brand’s distinctive emblem.
 A banded hem completes the look.

 Uniqlo